sidora-tools/sidora.core/README.md

 If you need to update any field names or add new tables for Pandora, make sure to update the TSV in `data-raw`, and run the `data_prep.R` script.
 The .tsv files can be edited in a spreadsheet tool like [LibreOffice](https://www.libreoffice.org).

+For each update, please update NEWS.md (the changelog) and bump the the corresponding version number DESCRIPTION.
+Every merged PR change can have a minor number bump (i.e., x.x.**x**)

 A great introduction to R package development is available [here](http://r-pkgs.had.co.nz/).